 Veteran-owned is a special designation for certain businesses that are 51% owned, controlled, and operated by a veteran.
-Not only does sourcing from suppliers with this designation help to support veterans, it offers businesses a variety of other benefits and is an important part of diversity requirements when working in or with the public sector, including the government.
+Not only does sourcing from suppliers with this designation help to support veterans, it also offers buyer companies a variety of other benefits.
+Using vendors like these is an important part of diversity requirements when working in or with the public sector, including the government.

 We've broken the process down into 4 easy steps.
 Let's dive right in.